AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP1.md

 \end{align}
 $$

-The quantity $u(L)-u(0)$ is infact the change in length of the bar.
-Thus the expansion of the bar is
+The quantity $u(L)-u(0)$ is in fact the change in length of the bar.
+Thus, the expansion of the bar is

 $$
 \delta =\alpha \Delta T L.
 $$

-Putting in the numbers we get
+Putting in the numbers, we get

 $$